RasmusDavidsen/COFGA/README.md

 * The notebook *COFGA_main.ipynb* loads and augment the data, constructs the network, train and evaluate the solution for every epoch and save these values to csv files.

+* The file *JobScript.sh* is used when training the network on the DTU HPC cluster.